We need to increase and diversify our housing stock

 Work to create affordable housing and pathways to homeownership.

-> I want to create a sweat equity homeownership program to help hard working families escape the rent cycle and begin building their future.
-A hard-working family who can afford rent or a mortgage but just can't seem to put enough away for a downpayment should have the option of rolling up their sleeves and applying their good ol' American work ethic to create a future for their family through sweat equity homebuilding.
+I want to create a sweat equity homeownership program to help hard working families escape the rent cycle and begin building their future.
+A hard-working family who can afford rent but just can't seem to put enough away for a downpayment should have the option of rolling up their sleeves and applying their good ol' American work ethic to create a future for their family through sweat equity homebuilding.
 Neighbors who've shared the experience of contributing their blood, sweat, and tears to the creation of their neighborhood will foster stronger community and better neighbors.

-> The reduced costs of a land trust allow the flexibility to create different types of housing.
+The reduced costs of a land trust allow the flexibility to create different types of housing.
 For instance, in Burlington, Vermont a land trust facilitated the creation of co-op condominiums as well as sweat equity condominiums, thereby efficiently and effectively increasing affordable housing.

 Streamline code, condo liability reform, and fee simple lots.